ARTIFICIAL NEURAL NETWORKS

 Emulating biological neurons

-• The first model of an artifial neurone was proposed by Mc Cullough & Pitts in 1943
+• First model of an artifial neurone proposed by Mc Cullough & Pitts in 1943

 Mc Cullough’s neuron

-• To overcome these limitations Rosenblatt, proposed the perceptron model, or artificial neuron, in 1958.
+• To overcome Mc Cullogh’s neuron limitations Rosenblatt, proposed the perceptron model, or artificial neuron, in 1958.

-• Generalizes McCullough-Pitts neuron in that weights and thresholds can be learnt over time.
+• It generalizes previous one in that weights and thresholds can be learnt over time.

 • It takes a weighted sum of the inputs and